-When you have finished exploring the inside, you can walk along the outer parts of the observatory to get a view of the LA skyline, or even climb up on the roof for a unique view of the Hollywood sign.
-On clear days you can see for miles up here, and it is a great place just to relax and wonder at the views.
+When you have finished exploring the inside, you can walk along the outer parts of the observatory to get a view of the LA skyline, or even climb up on the roof for a unique view of the Hollywood Sign.
+On clear days you can see for miles up here, and it is a great place to relax and gaze at the views.

-One of the smaller telescopes on the top of the observatory is open to the public to look through on certain nights of the week, check their site for when.
-It is an unusual experience and depending on what it is pointed at can give you a fantastic view of space above us.
-It is a great thing to take the kids to so make sure you come during one of the viewing times.
+One of the smaller telescopes on the top of the observatory is open to the public to look through on certain nights of the week, check their site for when it’s open.
+It is an unusual experience, and depending on what it is pointed at can give you a fantastic view of plants and stars above us.
+It is a great thing to take the kids to, so make sure you come during one of the viewing times.